dkulundzic/time-tracker/README.md

 3. Enables the user to complete an entry.
 4. Persists entries using `UserDefaults`.
 5. Persists, tracks and restarts running entries through app launches.
+6. Extendable, as everything's modularised.

+## Resource handling

+Assets and Localization are processed with the industry standard tool for typed resources - [SwiftGen](https://github.com/SwiftGen/SwiftGen).

 ## Tests